tschnz/Resolume-Wire-Patches/README.md

 # Wire Patches

-This is a collection of [Resolume](https://resolume.com/) Wire patches from a Resolume developer.
-It's probably going to be something between case studies and actually useful stuff.
+This is a private collection of [Resolume](https://resolume.com/) Wire patches.
+Something between case studies and actually useful stuff.

 ## Legal Disclaimer